ocaml/tuareg/README.md

 `tuareg.el`      — A major mode for editing OCaml code in Emacs.
 `ocamldebug.el`  — To run the OCaml debugger under Emacs.
 `sample.ml`      — Sample file to check the indentation engine.
+`compilation.txt` — To check the compilation regexp `tuareg--error-regexp`.

 Install
 -------